-The main draw in Teotihuacan, of course, are the massive pyramids just outside of town.
+The main draw in Teotihuacan, of course, is the massive pyramids just outside of town.

-The towering Pyramid of the Sun and Pyramid of the Moon (names given by the Aztecs who later discovered these abandoned ruins) rise above the Avenue of the Dead beneath the scorching heat and you are transported to another time and place.
+The towering Pyramid of the Sun and Pyramid of the Moon (the names were given by the Aztecs who later discovered these abandoned ruins) rise above the Avenue of the Dead beneath the scorching heat and you are transported to another time and place.

 You can scale up some of the pyramids and structures, which tend to much wider than they are tall (and appear more as large hills than pointy pyramids like those of Egypt).

 But the sheer scale of the pyramids and the amazing views they afford are certainly not to be missed.

 Along the Avenue of the Dead you will find hawkers selling their wares and be serenaded (is that the right word?) by the calls of jaguar whistles.